The Periodic Replication monitor contains information about the status of replication groups, replication clients, and replication jobs.

-SLA status: An indication of whether the recovery point objective (RPO) was met, based on the replication frequency that is configured.
+SLA status: An indication of whether the recovery point objective (RPO) was met, based on the replication frequency (hot site)/backup frequency (warm site) that is configured.

-Frequency: The frequency with which a replication job is configured to run, such as 4 hours or 10 days.
+Frequency: The replication frequency (hot site)/backup frequency (warm site) with which a replication job is configured to run, such as 4 hours or 10 days.

 Last sync time: The time when the most recent backup of the source VM completed.
 The time value uses the time zone of the CommServe host.